Mentor-Protege Program – A Gateway to Success for Small Business Contractors

 • At the time of application, a prospective Protege and its Mentor may not be related.

-How to Apply for Mentor-Protege Program?
+How to Apply for the Mentor-Protege Program?

 If you are a small business owner and interested in pursuing a Mentor-Protege relationship, here are some steps you can take:

-• Prepare a Proposal: In order to participate in a Mentor-Protege program, you will normally be required to submit a proposal detailing your business goals, the mentor you propose, and how the relationship between the two will help your company.
+• Prepare a Proposal: In order to participate in a MPP, you will normally be required to submit a proposal detailing your business goals, the mentor you propose, and how the relationship between the two will help your company.
 The precise program needs and how you intend to meet them should also be covered in the proposal.

 • Participate in the Program: If your proposal is accepted, you will begin participating in the Mentor-Protege program.
 Be prepared to work closely with your Mentor and take advantage of their guidance and support.
 Also, be sure to fulfill all program requirements and meet any milestones or objectives outlined in your proposal.